da-penguin-guy/Virgil/README.md

 Virgil supports various audio parameters. `gain` is mandatory for all channels involving a preamp, even on fixed-gain preamps.

 There is also a `linkedChannels` parameter.
-This is to be treated as all other parameter, but it is mandatory.
+This is to be treated as any other parameter, but it is mandatory.
 It is an array containing information on what channels are linked to said channel.
 This is an array to account for tx channels being able to be connected to several rx channels in dante.
 `linkedChannels` should start empty and be added to as channels are linked/unlinked